ptgoetz/storm-signals/README.md

 ## Storm-Signals
-Storm-Signals aims to provide a way to send messages ("signals") to components (spouts/bolts) in a storm topology that are otherwise not addressable.
+Storm-Signals aims to provide a way to send messages ("signals") to components (spouts/bolts) in an Apache Storm topology that are otherwise not addressable.

 Storm topologies can be considered static in that modifications to a topology's behavior require redeployment.
 Storm-Signals provides a simple way to modify a topology's behavior at runtime, without redeployment.